Led by singer, songwriter and multi-instrumentalist Billy Corgan, Smashing Pumpkins are in the midst of an ambitious release cycle.

 After hunkering down for the pandemic, and like most of us, watching a lot of Hulu, Howland is glad the band is finally back on the road.

 In depth interview with San Francisco 49’ers wide receiver, Jerry Rice, the greatest of all time.
+His records, which include the most receptions, most yards, and most touchdowns, are seemingly unbreakable.

 “You’ll see my hands all over this record, really for the first time.” - Ayron Jones on the evolution of his recording process from his first indie album to the major label release of his third album “Child of the State.”